Achilles Tendon Rupture

 Typical mechanisms of injury include a sudden change of direction, requiring a push-off, or landing from a jump.
 In this condition, the ankle goes into dorsiflexion, resulting in high-tensile forces.
 Resulting in the tendon failing.
 Common signs and symptoms involve a sudden onset of severe pain (feeling a kick in the back of the leg), an audible “pop”, swelling/bruising, and severe weakness in the ankle.
 Seeking medical advice immediately is important, as early intervention typically improves the outcome.

 Contact JOI Rehab today for an appointment at 904-858-7045.
-To learn more on how to stretch your Achilles tendon.
+Please read these related articles: How to stretch your Achilles tendon, Hammer Toes: Causes, Symptoms & Treatment and Achilles Tendon Strains.

 JOI and JOI Rehab